 Nuclear EMP Summary (High Altitude EMP)

 With the proliferation of nuclear weapons, the likelihood of a nuclear EMP increases.
 A nuclear EMP requires a nuclear weapon delivered by a rocket, high flying aircraft or ICBM.
 The nuke is detonated high in the air (referred to as an “air burst” or atmospheric burst).
-Worst case, the nuke is detonated in the upper atmosphere, approx 20 miles up.
-A large 1kt to 2kt nuclear EMP like this would be very serious.
-A nation state or rogue state is the most likely cause of an atmospheric EMP.
+Worst case, the nuke is detonated in the upper atmosphere, approximately 20 miles up.
+A large 1 kiloton to 2 kiloton nuclear EMP like this would be very serious.
+A nation state or rogue state is the most likely cause of an EMP due to atmospheric nuclear burst.

 Note: In tests of nuclear weapons, the EMP doesn't expand in simple circles.
 The earth's magnetosphere deflects and interacts with the blast, causing the waves to spread more strongly away from the poles and may vary widely.
 The pulse is concentrated more strongly in a semi-circular band, as shown in the image above.
 The graphic is only an estimate – and would vary in the real world based on size/altitude/atmospheric state/magnetosphere and other variables.